The welfare of our members is important

 Newport Surf Life Saving Club has a strong interest in keeping children safe.
 As a club, we comply with the Child Protection legislation where all members in child-related roles are required to have a WWCC.
 For more information please read the Child Protection and the NSW Working With Children Check guidelines.

-To apply for a WWCC please follow the process below and email your approved number to our club’s MPIO, Leanne Budd.
+To apply for a WWCC please follow the process below and email your approved number to our club’s MPIO, Rebecca Capell.

 SLSA Reporting Guidelines

 All Newport SLSC members have a responsibility to speak up if they become aware of, or observe something considered inappropriate.
-Please contact our club’s MPIO, Leanne Budd or follow the guidelines below.
+Please contact our club’s MPIO, Rebecca Capell or follow the guidelines below.

 All reports submitted will be treated in confidence and with the utmost respect for all those involved.